comunica/Article-ISWC2023-SolidQuery/content/benchmark.md

 </figcaption>
 </figure>

-Existing queries in terms of choke points on linking structures?
-{:.todo}

-discover queries in terms of 33 existing choke points?
-{:.todo}

 **Query template instantiation**

-This benchmark contains 27 query templates, from which 19 are derived from queries within SNB.
+Our benchmark contains 27 query templates, from which 19 are derived from queries within SNB.
 These query templates can be instantiated multiple times for different resources, based on the dataset scale.
 By default, each template is instantiated five times, so that metrics can be averaged to reduce the effect of outliers.

 Due to the fragmentation and URI rewriting we apply on top of the SNB dataset, we were unable to make use of the standard SNB query templates and its method of query instantiation.
 Therefore, we have implemented a custom query template instantiation tool that takes into account these fragmentations.

-Link to anon version of the tool
-{:.todo}

 [](#template-discover-8) shows an example of the template for discover query 8, which covers the majority of choke points related to linking structures.